testpress/testpress_docs/docs/video-embedding/watermarking.md

 ## Apply Watermark

 Now you just need pass the watermark code that you've created to the player to apply on the video.
-There two ways to do that
+There are two ways to do that

 - Pass the code as part of the [Access token Request](./authentication#add-watermark).
 - Pass the code via Player SDK method called [applyWatermark](./player-sdk/player-methods#apply-watermark-to-the-video).